All comparisonsTime Tracking Tools

 Toggl Track

-Ora fails first because it requires navigating tasks, boards, and workflows before tracking time.
+Ora fails first because it requires navigating project management features like tasks before tracking time.

 Verdict